nekit508/mindustry-mod-plugin/README.md

 ---
 ## Get project prepared

-After settings up paraments, you can finally prepare your project for modding by using `nmp.genericInit()` method after parameters adjustment code.
+After setting up paraments, you can finally prepare your project for modding by using `nmp.genericInit()` method after parameters adjustment code.

 This method will configure compilation settings, set up Jabel, create tasks and add midustry and arc dependencies.